Samantha Smith: Legacy

 In the mid-1980s, after Smith's death, a script was written for a television movie titled The Samantha Smith Story with Robert Wagner as producer.
 Columbia Pictures Television and R. J. Wagner Productions were reported to have agreed to produce the film for NBC, with Soviet company Sovin Film interested in co-producing it.
 Ultimately, Columbia Pictures Television decided not to film it due to lack of interest from any network.

 Speculation as to what a surviving Samantha might have done in adulthood was dismissed by her mother Jane as unanswerable in 2003, given Samantha was only thirteen when she died and her ambitions had varied from a veterinarian to a ballerina.
 The notion, which had been put to Samantha herself in the eighties, that she could be President of the United States in adulthood, was dismissed by her in the Disney Channel special that she hosted, with the words "being President is not a job I would like to have".

 In 2008, Smith posthumously received the Peace Abbey Courage of Conscience Award for "helping to bring about better understanding between the peoples of the [USA and the USSR], and as a result, reduce the tension between the superpowers that were poised to engage in nuclear war".
 The Peace Abbey has also proposed The Peace Literature Project in Honor of Samantha Smith "to educate students about peace and promote peace literature for school-age children in 50 selected pilot schools across the United States".

 Elliott Holt's 2013 novel You Are One of Them, uses the story of Smith as inspiration for a fictional character, Jennifer Jones.

 On the 30th anniversary of the plane crash in 2015, the Maine State Museum opened a new exhibit of materials related to Smith, including photographs of her time at the Artek camp, traditional Russian clothing she was given, and an issue of Soviet Life magazine with her on the cover.

+Pioneer shift No. 7 at Artek—from June 20 to July 11—is called "Samantha's Smile".
+During this shift, the center "becomes a Young Diplomacy School, each camp turns into a kind of peacekeeping corps."
+There is also a "Samantha's Place" in the Artek Museum.

+In July 2023, a bronze monument to Samantha Smith was unveiled in Artek.
+The inscription is stamped on the pedestal: "May There Always Be Sunshine".

+A 2025 theatrical production called SpaceBridge, produced by Irina Kruzhilina at the La MaMa Theatre in New York City, tells a story of Samantha Smith, as an imagined adult, guiding stories told by real-life refugee children.